gabrielecodes/airflow_rds_terraform/README.md

 terraform plan
 ```

 to check the resources provisioned by this repo.
-Finally apply this config to provision the resouces with
+Finally apply this config to provision the resources with

 ```
 terraform apply